Verthon/styled-components-library/README.md

 # styled-components-library
-Simple library that shows how easy is to setup styled-components and Radix UI
+Simple library that shows how easy is to setup styled-components and Radix UI.
+Library uses modern approach with ci-cd and all that stuff.

 ## Tech stack
 * Radix UI